 Do your homework

 Find out who sits on your executive board and learn what you can about their roles and backgrounds.
-Having this level of understanding will help you tailor the content of your executive PowerPoint presentation.
+Having this level of understanding will help you tailor the content of your presentation.
 It will also help you know what things you need to explain (and what things you can skim over) during your presentation.
 In addition, before the meeting, find out how much time you have to present, whether others will be presenting and what topics will be covered.

 Don’t use industry jargon